 - Eliminates scaling bias

-- Allows for diversity, which is necessary in international studies
+- Allows for diversity, which is necessary for international studies

-- Provides ratio data and a measure of magnitude
+- Provides ratio data and a measure of difference magnitudes

-In order to implement MaxDiff we need to:
+In order to implement a MaxDiff study, we need to:

 - Identify the number of items to test.